Latch93/MinecraftCrowdControl/README.md

+# DISCLAIMER: Cooldown timers and cost of spawning/potion effects through donations are subject to change

 Command | Information | Usage/Example
 ------ | ------- | -------
 \|register | Registers a viewer so they can participate in chat | \|register